Big Island, Hawaii Travel Guide

 • Practice aloha!
 This word is so much more than a greeting.
 It’s also love, peace, and compassion

-• Be kind to the people you meet and remember that Hawaii is the Hawaiian people’s home!
+• Be kind to the people you meet and remember that Hawaii is native Hawaiians’ home!
 We are all blessed to be here!

 • Use reef safe sunscreen